-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Veterans Month » Veterans Month 2011 » Celebrating Veterans Day 2011: Bill Hayes
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Veterans Month » Veterans Month 2011 » Celebrating Veterans Day 2011: Bill Hayes

 Bill Hayes served in the United States Marine Corps as an M1A1 tank crewman from July, 2001 to July, 2005.
 He achieved the rank of sergeant and deployed to the Middle East twice in support of Operation Iraqi Freedom.
 On his first tour he served as a tank loader during the invasion of Iraq in March, 2003.
 On his second tour he served as a tank gunner during the Battle of Fallujah in November, 2004.